-The Citco Group Internal Audit function acts as the 'third line'.
-Internal Audit assesses the effectiveness and efficiency of the Bank's control framework and provide solicited and unsolicited advice designed to add value and improve the operations, processes, systems and control environment.
+The Citco Group Internal Audit ('GIA') function acts as the 'third line'.
+Internal Audit assesses the effectiveness and efficiency of the Bank's control framework and provides solicited and unsolicited advice designed to add value and improve the operations, processes, systems and control environment.
 It assists the Bank in accomplishing its objectives by bringing a systematic, disciplined approach to evaluating and reporting on the effectiveness of risk management, controls, and governance processes.
 The scope of the work of the Internal Audit function includes all processes, systems, businesses and functions of the Bank.
-The Chief Internal Auditor ('CIA') reports to the BOD Audit Committee with a functional reporting line to Group Internal Audit and provides regular reports to SM of the Bank.
-The Internal Audit function works closely with the external independent auditors to plan audit coverage of the Bank.
+The Chief Internal Auditor ('CIA') reports to the BOD Audit Committee with a functional reporting line to GIA and provides regular reports to SM of the Bank.